 My main research interests are in functional programming, most recently to help people to write programs more effectively.
 In particular, together with Huiqing Li I have been working on building refactoring tools for functional programs in Erlang and Haskell, supported by EU and EPSRC funding; I am also looking at refactoring other languages with my PhD students, as well as at Erlang and web services testing.

 I am also interested in working with industry, and have had two Knowledge Transfer Partnerships with Erlang Solutions: the first (now completed) on refactoring and components for Erlang, the second on using e-learning technologies in high-quality online training.

-Some recent presentations and talksSome recent talks and presentations and talks, in a variety of formats.
+Some recent presentations and talksSome recent talks, papers and presentations, in a variety of formats.

 BooksI have written four books on functional programming.